AuFries/TruthTableGenerator/README.md

 # TruthTableGenerator
 Generates a truth table from any input boolean expression.
 It does this by parsing string input, ensuring the entered expression is valid, then calling the appropriate gates for each command.
+Note: This is untested and contains a lot of nasty string manipulation.
+Better methods have been recently learned for tokenizing.

 ## Example inputs and outputs